Hello, I'm Jen Raynes

 I adhere the philosophy of being person-centered translates with equine

 The foundation of Carl Rogers and Natalie Rogers Person-Centered Expressive Art Therapy is Empathetic, Congruent and Unconditional Positive Regard for participants.
 As a facilitator of this genre, the program experiences I bring to a participant, adult or child, are rooted in these elements and hold myself to this standard as a PCEA facilitator.
 I am committed to working with empathy, congruency, unconditional positive regard and freedom from judgement in every ArtEquis session.

 I also adhere to TAB philosophy (Teaching for Artistic Behavior), which translates; instead of teaching how to draw or paint the perfect apple,

 I offer the supplies to create, with minimal guidance which allows for the creation of the apple that is felt, as well as seen in the mind’s eye.

 There is no perfect.
 There is only your willingness to let your creative expression come forth, in whatever form, without judgement.
 With the hope that not everyone will create the same thing.
 The goal is not the final outcome of the artwork, rather the expressive process in which an individual gets there.
 That is where large and lingering growth happens.

-During your experience with the art and the horses, my hope is that you have witness your strengths, feel your humanity, embrace your fears, strengthen your boundaries and appreciate letting go.
+During your experience with the art and the horses, my hope is that you witness your strengths, feel your humanity, strengthen your boundaries, unbridle yourself in expression and appreciate letting go.

 "In our authentic moments, art in any form can be the greatest communicator of our thoughts and feelings and animals are the keepers of our secrets." - Jen Raynes